Shooting in Wichita leaves woman in critical condition

 WICHITA, Kan.
-(KSNW) — A woman is in critical condition after a shooting that took place early Sunday morning near downtown Wichita.
+(KSNW) – A woman is in critical condition after a shooting that happened early Sunday morning near downtown Wichita.

-According to Sedgwick County dispatch, a call came in just before 3 a.m. for the report of a shooting in the 800 block of S Market St.
+According to Sedgwick County dispatch, a call came in just before 3 a.m. for the report of a shooting in the 800 block of S. Market.

 Upon arrival, the Wichita Police Department says they found a woman with multiple gunshot wounds.
 She was taken to a local hospital in critical condition.